posit-dev/py-shiny/tests/playwright/README.md

 This directory contains end-to-end (i.e. browser based) tests for Shiny for Python.

-The Python files directly in this subdirectory are for Pytest fixtures and helper code to make test writing easier.
+The Python files directly in this subdirectory (and `./utils`) are for Pytest fixtures and helper code to make test writing easier.
 (Eventually this logic may move to the `shiny` package itself or its own dedicated package, so that Shiny app authors can set up their own e2e tests against their apps.)